arangodb/arangodb/Documentation/Books/Manual/Installation/MacOSX.md

 ----------------------------

-Visit the official [Download](https://www.arangodb.com/download) page of the ArangoDB web site and download the *Tar.gz* Archive for Mac OS X.
+Visit the official [Download](https://www.arangodb.com/download) page of the ArangoDB website and download the _tar.gz_ archive for MacOS.

 Starting from 3.4.0 a _tar.gz_ package is also available for MacOS.
 To install ArangoDB using the `tar.gz` archive, just extract it.